Long version front view in wool mix jacquard.

 You can buy a pattern via my website, click on the link below

-A stylish unlined duster coat/coatigan, round neck in two lengths; long or jacket length, with rounded pocket details, three or four covered buttons with large snap fasteners and the three quarter length sleeves gives an air of a bygone era.
+This stylish unlined duster coat/coatigan, round neck in two lengths; long or jacket length, with rounded pocket details, three or four covered buttons with large snap fasteners and the three quarter length sleeves gives an air of the 1960s.

 Make in woollens such as wool mix jacquards and checks or plain boiled wool in vibrant colours for Autumn/Winter or Linen and Linen mix fabrics for Spring/Summer.
 Its a versatile pattern for all seasons!
 Here is a link to some wonderful British wool fabrics at reasonable prices.

 Why not team up with jeggings, jeans, long skirts and a polo neck top for a sixties look.